 “Tees Active has been teaching children to swim in Stockton for over 15 years and have one of the most widely recognised and successful swimming schemes out there, so it’s a perfect fit for me to become the Learn to Swim Ambassador and get behind something that has such a huge impact to the lives of so many children.”

-For more information about adult and children swimming sessions and lessons in Stockton, or the partnership between Tees Active and Aimee Willmott, please click here.
+For more information about adult and children swimming sessions and lessons in Stockton, or the partnership between Tees Active and Aimee Willmott, please visit our Learn to Swim webpage.

 Find out more about how Tees Active are working with partners to drive positive change in the community.